Mutual Funds: There’s something for everyone

 Mutual fund dividend is taxed as income from other sources.
 Difference in NAV at the time of purchase and redemption is taxed as capital gains tax.
 If the scheme selected is debt scheme, then long term capital gains will accrue after 3 years of investments.
 In case of equity scheme the long term, capital gains arise after one year.

-ELSS is a scheme floated by most mutual funds that permit saving in taxes, sicne there is a rebate on investment.
-There is a 3 year lockin for this investment.
-Click here for more information on ELSS.
+ELSS is a scheme floated by most mutual funds that permit saving in taxes, since there is a rebate on investment.
+There is a 3 year lock-in for this investment.